 Bank safe-deposit boxes seem to offer a high level of security.
 And while they are unlikely to be burglarized, other risks remain.

-Holders of safe deposit boxes at banks are often surprised to learn that the contents of their box are not insured.
-Worse, banks have a history of working with regulators and may well be complicit in any government scheme to declare a bank holiday and “bail-in” or confiscate assets.
+Holders of safe deposit boxes at banks are often surprised to learn that the contents of their boxes are not insured.
+Worse, banks have a history of working with regulators and may well be complicit in any government scheme to declare a bank holiday and “bail in” or confiscate assets.

 Banks are financial institutions.
 One of the reasons, presumably, that you decided to move some portion of your wealth into hard money was to protect yourself from risks within the financial system.

 You, therefore, don’t want to make the mistake of leaving your bullion in some way beholden to it.

 Rule # 6: Store Some of Your Bullion in a Secure Vault Outside Your Home

 A commercial vault facility has far stronger and more sophisticated anti-theft systems in place than you ever could have inside your home.

 When it comes to physical security, a professional vaulting service such as Money Metals Depository cannot be matched.